Ricky Ravenhill: Bradford City

 He joined Bradford City on loan on 18 November 2011.
 He made his debut the following day in a home match against Rotherham United.
 On 12 January 2012 the deal was made permanent, he continued to wear the number 14 shirt and was given a 2 1/2-year contract.
 He scored his first goal for the club on 14 January in a home match against Morecambe.
 Bradford's 2012–13 season though made by the club's outstanding run in the Football League Cup.
 Victories over Watford and Burton Albion brought a tie at home with Premier League side Wigan Athletic.
 Bradford stunned Wigan by beating them on a penalty shootout after a 0–0 draw at Valley Parade, this set up another home tie, this time with Arsenal who again Bradford beat on a penalty shootout, this time following a 1–1 draw.
 Bradford went on to knock Aston Villa out 4–3 in the semi-final to make themselves only the second team from the fourth tier of English football to qualify for a national cup final.
 Bradford however were beaten 5–0 by Swansea City at Wembley Stadium on 24 February 2013, Ravenhill was an unused sub for the quarter finals, both semi final legs and the final itself.

 On 6 November 2013, Ricky joined Northampton Town on a month-long loan.

 Northampton Town

 On 30 January 2014, Ravenhill joined Northampton Town on an 18-month contract.

 Later career

 On 7 January 2015 Ravenhill joined Mansfield Town FC on a deal until 1 July 2015.

 On 9 August 2015 Ravenhill joined Buxton FC.
 Ravenhill decided to retire from professional football, currently splitting his time between playing non-professionally for Buxton, coaching at Doncaster Rovers Youth Academy and working full-time as a recruitment consultant.

 On 25 September 2018, Mickleover Sports announced the signing of Ravenhill.

 Personal life

-His son Liam Ravenhill plays as a midfielder for Doncaster Rovers.
+His son Liam Ravenhill plays as a midfielder.